Faisal-B-Ashraf/ExtractAI/README.md

 - **Input PDFs:** Place all PDF files in the folder specified by `PDF_FOLDER`.
 - **Database Updates:** If a document has already been processed, tasks will be skipped unless task definitions are modified.
 - **Error Handling:** Errors during processing are logged, and other tasks will continue to execute.
+- **Adding New Tasks:** When you add a new task, corresponding database columns will be created automatically.
+Adjust task definitions in task_definitions.py as needed.